klungg/CommonGround/README.md

 *   **🔭 Full Observability Suite**: Go beyond `print()` debugging.
 Visualize your agent team's execution in real-time with dynamic **Flow**, **Kanban**, and **Timeline** views.
 Understand every decision, tool call, and state change.

-*   **🛠️ Extensible & Unified Tooling**: Easily integrate custom Python tools or external APIs via the Meta-Controller Protocol (MCP).
+*   **🛠️ Extensible & Unified Tooling**: Easily integrate custom Python tools or external APIs via the Model Context Protocol (MCP).
 All capabilities are treated as standardized tools that any agent can use.

 *   **🔌 Model Agnostic with Gemini Out-of-the-Box**: Powered by `LiteLLM`, the framework supports any major LLM provider.
 The default Docker setup includes a pre-configured bridge for seamless Google Gemini integration.